Advertise your Shopify Store

 I wrote out this case study as it’s important to always test new strategies.
 Some of my main strategies that work for more Shopify stores (Facebook Ads, Google Search, Remarketing), just didn’t work for this client.
 With that, I didn’t want to force it, I would rather learn, then move on to the next strategy.
 In this case, we did well in finding a winner with Google Shopping with automated bidding.
 Additionally, our testing will continue, as we’re going to test Facebook Messenger ads.

 For those who want even more direction, I created a course on SkillShare to learn how to use many of the above advertising strategies.
-Even better, through the link below, you can get two free months of access for free.
+Even better, through the link above, you can get two free months of access for free.

 Shopify Advertising Course